Which of the following is a substance that is made up of only one... | Study Prep in Pearson+

 1

-Understand the definitions of the terms given: An element is a pure substance made up of only one type of atom, a compound consists of two or more different atoms chemically bonded, a solution is a homogeneous mixture of two or more substances, and a mixture contains two or more substances physically combined.
+Understand the definitions of the terms: An element is a substance made up of only one type of atom, a compound consists of two or more different types of atoms chemically bonded together, and a mixture contains two or more substances physically combined but not chemically bonded.

-Identify that the question asks for a substance made up of only one type of atom, which means it must be a pure form of a single kind of atom without chemical bonding to different atoms.
+Identify that the question asks for a substance made up of only one type of atom, which means it cannot be a compound or a mixture because those involve multiple types of atoms or substances.

-Recall that an element fits this description because it consists entirely of atoms of the same kind, such as oxygen (O2) or gold (Au).
+Recall that an element is represented on the periodic table and consists entirely of atoms with the same atomic number, meaning only one type of atom is present.

-Recognize that compounds and mixtures involve more than one type of atom or substance, so they do not meet the criteria of being made up of only one type of atom.
+Conclude that the correct choice is 'Element' because it fits the definition of a substance made up of only one type of atom.

-Conclude that the correct answer is 'Element' because it is the only option that represents a substance made up of only one type of atom.
+Review the other options to reinforce understanding: a compound has multiple atom types bonded, and a mixture is a physical combination of substances, so neither fits the question's criteria.

 Watch next